 - The Sky Begins At Your Feet: A Memoir on Cancer, Community & Coming Home to the Body, Ice Cube Books

-- The Power of Words: A Transformative Language Arts Reader, co-editor with Janet Tallman, Ice Cube Books
+- The Power of Words: A Transformative Language Arts Reader, co-edited with Janet Tallman, TLA Press.

 Additionally, she has written three other collections of poetry, an award-winning writing guide, and edited anthologies by people living with serious illness, and low-income women of color.
 Her poetry and prose has been published in dozens of literary journals, magazines and anthologies.
 Her blog, “Everyday Magic,” focuses on finding greater meaning and joy in life, and she regularly writes columns on yoga and writing.